San Luis Obispo police chief accused of coverup over stolen gun

 Walsh then asked the man if she could search his home.
 He asked if she had a warrant.

-“Suzie Walsh said I was on probation and she did not need a warrant,” the man said.
+“Jason Dickel said I was on probation and she did not need a warrant,” the man said.
 “I told her I had court documents showing it was another family member who was on probation, but she did not want to see the documents.
 She said ‘you have the gun and we are going in to get it.’”

 After the officers entered the house and kicked down the parents’ bedroom door, they arrested the man and his wife on charges of child neglect.
 The house was unclean, officers said, and they took the children into county custody.
 The girls, 7 and 9, remained in the police station until after 2 p.m. the next day, the man’s wife said.

-In support of removing the children from their parents’ custody Carrie Bailey, a county social worker, claimed a photograph taken in the parents’ bedroom of paraphernalia was taken in the children’s bedroom.
+In support of removing the children from their parents’ custody, Carrie Bailey, a county social worker, claimed a photograph taken in the parents’ bedroom of paraphernalia was taken in the children’s bedroom.
 When asked about the misstatement, Debra Barriger, a deputy county counsel, said the county is not permitted to disclose information about child custody issues.

 Cantrell claimed in a press release, that at approximately 7 p.m., 15 minutes after officers arrive at the couple’s home, Mangan’s brother-in-law contacted law enforcement to report Mangan had the chief’s gun.
 Cantrell said she then sent officers to retrieve the firearm from Mangan’s Los Osos home.